Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Abstract

 \section{Abstract}

-The Bangla linguistic variety is a fascinating mix of regional dialects that adds to the cultural diversity of the Bangla-speaking community.
+The Bangla linguistic variety is a fascinating mix of regional dialects that contributes to the cultural diversity of the Bangla-speaking community.
 Despite extensive study into translating Bangla to English, English to Bangla, and Banglish to Bangla in the past, there has been a noticeable gap in translating Bangla regional dialects into standard Bangla.
 In this study, we set out to fill this gap by creating a collection of \textbf{32,500} sentences, encompassing Bangla, Banglish, and English, representing five regional Bangla dialects.
 Our aim is to translate these regional dialects into standard Bangla and detect regions accurately.
-To achieve this, we proposed models known as mT5 and BanglaT5 for translating regional dialects into standard Bangla.
-Additionally, we employed mBERT and Bangla-bert-base to determine the specific regions from where these dialects originated.
-Our experimental results showed the highest BLEU score of 69.06 for Mymensingh regional dialects and the lowest BLEU score of 36.75 for Chittagong regional dialects.
-We also observed the lowest average word error rate of 0.1548 for Mymensingh regional dialects and the highest of 0.3385 for Chittagong regional dialects.
-For region detection, we achieved an accuracy of 85.86\% for Bangla-bert-base and 84.36\% for mBERT.
-This is the first large-scale investigation of Bangla regional dialects to Bangla machine translation.
-We believe our findings will not only pave the way for future work on Bangla regional dialects to Bangla machine translation, but will also be useful in solving similar language-related challenges in low-resource language conditions.
+To tackle the translation and region detection tasks, we propose two novel models: \textbf{DialectBanglaT5} for translating regional dialects into standard Bangla and \textbf{DialectBanglaBERT} for identifying the dialect’s region of origin.
+DialectBanglaT5 demonstrates superior performance across all dialects, achieving the highest BLEU score of 71.93, METEOR of 0.8503, and the lowest WER of 0.1470 and CER of 0.0791 on the Mymensingh dialect.
+It also achieves strong ROUGE scores across all dialects, indicating both accuracy and fluency in capturing dialectal nuances.
+In parallel, DialectBanglaBERT achieves an overall region classification accuracy of 89.02\%, with notable F1-scores of 0.9241 for Chittagong and 0.8736 for Mymensingh, confirming its effectiveness in handling regional linguistic variation.
+This is the first large-scale investigation focused on Bangla regional dialect translation and region detection.
+Our proposed models highlight the potential of dialect-specific modeling and set a new benchmark for future research in low-resource and dialect-rich language settings.